What Does Scaling Up Mean In Business?

 Scaling Up in the UK

 Scale-ups are the engine drivers of local economies.
-They are twice as innovative as large firms, employ twice as many apprentices, are twice as likely to be operating in international markets, and, significantly, they create high quality jobs.
+They are twice as innovative as large firms, employ twice as many apprentices, are twice as likely to be operating in international markets and, significantly, they create high quality jobs.
 On average, scale-ups are 42% more productive than their peers.

 As a leader, CEO or MD, what are the top 10 things that make the difference and have been shown to separate the few from the many?
-No company can perform better than its leadership team.
+No company can outperform its leadership team.
 Having a leadership team that meets regularly.
 The cadence in an organisation is set from the top down and those that succeed keep a fast tempo as size increases.
 No professional athlete succeeds without coaching and outside help is often found working with elite firms.
 No firm achieves great things without great people and talent is key.
 A-players don’t need to cost more but can deliver 10 x results for the same salary.

 How you do one thing is how you do everything.
 This is never truer than how a company runs its meetings.
 One of the ways a leadership team casts its long shadow is how it runs meetings and how this habit is copied by the whole organisation.
 I challenge clients to come up with 10 ways to make meetings more productive.
 We devise rules around running length (25 minutes instead of 60), standing up whilst meeting, banning tech to prevent distraction, face-to-face wherever possible.